equalsAndy/IKRLog-api/README.md

-# 4qtrack Rest Api Node and Mysql
+# IKRLog Rest Api Node and Mysql

 ## Description
 This is an Restful API for Node.js and Mysql.
 Designed after PHP's beautiful Laravel.
 This is in the MVC format,